In pursuit of our goal

 Thursday, July 18, 7:00 pm – 9:00 pm “Global Displacement” public panel and conversation, Mesachie Room, Arbutus Gallery.

-Friday, July 26, 10:00 am – 12:00 noon “Landscapes of Injustice” presentation by Michael Abe, project manager, “Landscapes of Injustice”, UVic., Mesachie Room, Arbutus Gallery.
+Friday, July 26, 10:00 am – 12:00 noon “Landscapes of Injustice” presentation by members of the research collective, UVic., Mesachie Room, Arbutus Gallery.

 Opening night reception